Teyras/MT/text/chapters/110_analysis.md

 such as type-safe collections and support for namespaces, object oriented programming and template metaprogramming.
 Its standard library is also much larger.
-However, the argument that applies to Rust holds here too -- our workloads are too trivial to benefit from these features significantly.
+However, the argument that applies to Rust holds here too -- our workloads are too trivial to benefit from these features significantly (although templates could make for marginally cleaner code in the `exp` workload).
 Also, using collections from the standard library could make the measured code harder to reason about in terms of how it will be executed.
+The final argument for C is that it is still used in many introductory programming courses.

 Although a comprehensive study of measurement stability among a large set of programming languages is out of scope of this thesis, it is important to measure